digitaltrails/procno/README.md

 KDE kwin-compositing has an ongoing CPU/responsiveness issue for notifications that are set to expire ([bug 436240](https://bugs.kde.org/show_bug.cgi?id=436240)).
-If this proves to be a problem, the ``procno`` option notification_seconds can be set to zero, in which case popup messages won't expire and will remain visible until dismissed.
+If this proves to be a problem, the ``procno`` option notification_seconds can be set to zero, in which case popup messages won't expire and will remain visible until dismissed (this may be an nvidia only issue).

 Development
 -----------